 Rafales land in India: What is a water salute

-New Delhi, July 29: Water salutes to be given to the five Rafale fighter aircraft after they land at the Ambala airbase in Haryana today.
+New Delhi, July 29: Water salutes has been given to the five Rafale fighter aircraft after they landed at the Ambala airbase in Haryana today.

 Specifications and performance data of Rafale fighter jets

-Air Force Chief R K S Bhadauria will be present at the airbase at the time of the proud occasion.
+Air Force Chief R K S Bhadauria was reportedly present at the airbase at the time of the proud occasion.

 Bhadauria who played a crucial role in the acquisition of these aircraft as in-charge of the Indian negotiating team for the Rs 60,000 crore defence deal which is the biggest ever to have been signed by the country.